 How to Help Your Child Find Motivation

 Focus on effort, not outcomes.
 If your child does well on a test, don’t just share your excitement over the grade.
-There are more
+There are many more

-Foster a growth mindset.
 If your child tries but

 uncover new strengths and passions.

 That’s why it’s important to stress the upside of beginning projects or trying hobbies that are tricky at first.
 For example, your child starts piano lessons, but wants to avoid practicing as a result of bad past experiences.
 This is normal.
 All kids wobble a bit when they start learning a brand new skill.
 You can help your child by saying something like, “I know it’s hard right now.
 But imagine how great it will feel when you can play that song you love so much.”
 This reminds your child of the reward they’re working toward.